bookofproofs/bookofproofs.github.io/_sources/history/19th-century/steklov.md

 * There were quite a lot of people.
 * His lecture course on the integration of partial differential equations was to third year students and the lectures went on until April 1909.
 * He was strongly against the Tsarist Regime and sympathised with progressive students.
-* In fact this made him a very popular teacher at St Petersburg and, coupled with his excellent lecturing skills, brought many students to study at the Department of Mathematics and Physics.
+* This made him a very popular teacher at St Petersburg and, coupled with his excellent lecturing skills, brought many students to study at the Department of Mathematics and Physics.
 * Among the students that he taught at St Petersburg were Friedmann, Smirnov and Tamarkin.
 * Such trifles are all our tyrants can do ...
 * religious processions and extermination of the Russian people by all possible means.